 - OR a Word file containing the text, references, table and figure captions, plus an individual file of each figure (600 dpi) and/or table.
 Excel files of tables can be submitted.

 After submission, papers will be sent out to a minimum of two reviewers.
 Reviewer comments are requested within 30-days.
+Complete manuscripts (post review and edits) should be completed by December 31 for consideration in the following volume.

 Back issues of the journal can be ordered by downloading the following form.